weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 Once that's done we're good to go.

-Simply run the consul_io.py file to see an output taken directly from Consul.
+Simply run the `consul_io.py` file to see an output taken directly from Consul.

 ![Output](/img/posts/2016-12-4-dynamic-inventory-with-consul-and-ansible/6.png)

 So now we have this data, let's get Ansible to run a command against nodes from our output.
-We can simply pass in the consul_io.py file as our inventory as specify a role.
+We can simply pass in the `consul_io.py` file as our inventory as specify a role.
+We also need to choose a role *(MongoDB_servers)* in which we want to target for our configuration.

 ![Output](/img/posts/2016-12-4-dynamic-inventory-with-consul-and-ansible/7.png)